Covid 19 Delta outbreak: Ten days before Christmas, Auckland borders to go for vaxxed, Covid-free travellers - NZ Herald

-Auckland's boundary will change 10 days before Christmas, and everyone vaccinated or returning a negative Covid-19 test result will be able to leave.
+Auckland's boundary will change 10 days before Christmas, when everyone vaccinated or returning a negative Covid-19 test result will be able to leave.

 And the entire country will usher in the next pandemic response era sooner, with New Zealand adopting the traffic light system late this month or early December.